codexgigassys/codex-backend/README.md

 ![img](doc/08-buttons.png?raw=true)

-If we select the checkbutton “Check all”, it will select all results found, including the ones not present in the current page.
+If we select the checkbutton “**Check all**”, it will select all results found, including the ones not present in the current page.

 ![img](doc/09-buttons2.png?raw=true)

-The download button will download the checked results in a .zip file.
-The file’s password is “codex”.
-Use this utility at your own risk!
+The **download button** will download the checked results in a .zip file.
+The file’s password is “codex”. **Use this utility at your own risk!**

 ![img](doc/10-buttons.png?raw=true)

-The export button will download a text file with the metadata gathered from the selected files:
+The **export button** will download a text file with the metadata gathered from the selected files:

 ![img](doc/11-export-example.png?raw=true)

-The process button will add the file to the process queue:
+The **process button** will add the file to the process queue:

 ![img](doc/12-button-process.png?raw=true)

 This can be useful to re-process files if you change or add a new plugin.
-The Copy hashes button will copy all selected hashes.
+The **Copy hashes button** will copy all selected hashes.

 ![img](doc/13-button-copy-hashes.png?raw=true)

-The Generate Yara Rule button will create a Yara rule for the selected files.
+The **Generate Yara Rule** button will create a Yara rule for the selected files.

 ![img](doc/14-button-yara.png?raw=true)

-In addition, you can select one of the results and explore its metadata tree:
+In addition, you can select one of the results and explore its **metadata tree**:

 ![img](doc/15-file-json.png?raw=true)

 The metadata tree is organized in several categories, and it will vary depending on the file.

-File buttons functionality
+#### File buttons functionality

-The Download button has the same functionality of the above button, but this will download only the file you’re currently viewing.
+The **Download button** has the same functionality of the above button, but this will download only the file you’re currently viewing.
 The password for the .zip file is “codex”.

 ![img](doc/16-file-download.png?raw=true)

-The Process Button will automatically re-process the file and update the results:
+The **Process Button** will automatically re-process the file and update the results:

  ![img](doc/17-file-process.png?raw=true)

- The Export Button will export the metadata information to a .txt file:
+ The **Export Button** will export the metadata information to a .txt file:

 ![img](doc/18-file-export.png?raw=true)

-The VT scan Data button will gather the information found for the file hash you’re currently viewing, and add it to the metadata tree:
+The **VT scan Data** button will gather the information found for the file hash you’re currently viewing, and add it to the metadata tree:

 ![img](doc/19-file-vt-scan.png?raw=true)